apache/yunikorn-web/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

-## Local Development
+## Local development

 The app depends on [json-server](https://www.npmjs.com/package/json-server) for data.
 Install json-server locally.
 Run `make start-jsonserver` to start json-server for local development.

 ## Docker for production

 Run `make build-webapp` to build the docker image scheduler-web.
-Run `make start-webapp` to deploy the container from the scheduler-web image.
+Run `make start-webapp` to deploy the container from the docker image scheduler-web.

 ## Docker compose for production

 Run `make deploy-prod` to build and deploy the scheduler webapp using docker-compose.

+## Environment configurations

+The configurations for the endpoints of scheduler and prometheus should be provided in the `/assets/config/envconfig.json` file.
+The webaddress can be configured as `"hostname:port"` or `":port"`.
+If there is no hostname provided, the hostname from the URL at which UI is running will be inferred.